Problem → Shift → Solution → Framework → Outcome → Risks → Signals → System.

 While individual successes show the potential of Account Abstraction, you likely have specific questions about how this applies to your own portfolio.

-Role of Account Abstractionin institutional custody*
+What is Role of Account Abstraction in institutional custody

-Core cryptographic primitives*
+What is Core cryptographic primitives

 Account Abstraction’s relation to MPC and multisig

-Why Account Abstractionis a security innovation* fix para
+Why Account Abstraction is a security innovation

-Standards that govern Account Abstraction
+What is Standards that govern Account Abstraction

 Can Account Abstraction eliminate seed-phrase vulnerability?